To get the latest product updates delivered to you, add the URL of this page to your

 google-fluentd logging agent runs with

-additional operating systems, including
+additional operating systems,

-on any supported operating system.
+supported operating system.

 google-fluentd logging agent supports